marcocesarato/react-native-input-spinner/README.md

 ## 💡 Props

-Check the `PROPS.md` file to have the complete list of component props ordered by name.
+Check the "[Props List](PROPS.md)" file to have the complete list of component props ordered by name.

 ### Handlers